Jumpaku/JumpakuOthello/README.md

 }
 ```

-If there is no position to place disc, you recieve `{ "move": -1 }`.
+If there is no position to place disc, you receive `{ "move": -1 }`.

 ### Definition of Types